Standard Operating Procedures – A complete guide! – Format & Writing Style

 Keep it simple!

 Remember at this stage to keep it simple, sometimes the best SOP is an environmental SOP, where a document or procedure is not required at all.
-Simple examples of this could be:
+Simple examples of this are:

 - If you want people to walk in one direction around the laboratory or factory, would an arrow on the floor and walls work?